All Episodes

 He also had a track record of never failing in anything he did up to that point.

-Yeah, well they were fully involved then.
+Yeah, well, they were fully involved then.

 Everybody was still fully involved.

-After this successful experiment, what did they think they had done?
+I'm curious, after this successful experiment, what did they think they had done?

 Okay, so they didn't surmise there was any time travel or any of that baloney going on.

-They saw the ocean disappeared as well, so the object they surmised was still there in that time frame, simply invisible.
+So the object they surmised was still there in that time frame, simply invisible.

 Correct.

-Alright, I've got that all straight.
+All right, I've got that all straight.

-So then you go back into the lab again after that experiment.
+So then you go back Into the lab again after that experiment.

 Right.